Super Falcons: Atlanta routs Packers 44-21 for NFC title

-Ryan threw for 392 yards and four touchdowns in another MVP-worthy showing, while Jones shook off a toe injury to haul in nine catches for 180 yards and two scores, leading the Falcons to a 44-21 blowout of the storied Green Bay Packers in the NFC championship Sunday.
+''We'll enjoy it because it's hard to get to this point.
+I know that from experience,'' Ryan said. ''But our ultimate goal is still in front of us.''

-Atlanta (13-5) will face either New England or Pittsburgh in the Feb.
-5 title game in Houston.
-It will be only the second Super Bowl appearance in the Falcons' 51-year history, the first coming 18 years ago with a team known as the ''Dirty Birds.''
+The Falcons (13-5) will face either New England or Pittsburgh on Feb.
+5 in Houston, just the second Super Bowl appearance in Atlanta's 51-year history.
+Eighteen years ago, they lost to Denver in John Elway's final game.

-If Ryan and the league's highest-scoring offense keep playing like this, the AFC winner will sure have its hands full in the Lone Star State.
-The Falcons led 24-0 at halftime against the Packers (12-6), perhaps the league's hottest team, and essentially put the game away on their second offensive snap of the second half, a play that showed every one of Jones' remarkable skills .
+Ryan threw for 392 yards and four touchdowns, but it was his 14-yard scoring run - his first TD on the ground since 2012 - that really set the tone .

+Jones was right in the middle of things, too.
+After barely practicing during the week because of a lingering toe injury, he finished off the Packers with a 73-yard catch-and-run on Atlanta's second snap of the second half, pushing the lead to 31-0 and essentially turning the rest of the Georgia Dome finale into one long celebration.

+''He's a beast,'' Ryan said. ''I've been lucky to play with him as long as I have.
+He was impressive today.
+I know he wasn't feeling his best, but he's a warrior.''

+Jones finished with nine catches for 180 yards and two scores, which included a toe-dragging catch for a 5-yard touchdown with 3 seconds left in the first half, sending the Falcons to the locker room up 24-0.

-He blazed down the middle of the field, shook off LaDarius Gunter's attempt to grab him on a cut toward the sideline, hauled in the pass from Ryan, broke Gunter's diving attempt at tackle, and defiantly knocked away Damarious Randall's with a brutal stiff-arm on the way to a 73-yard touchdown.
+After the break: the play that showed every one of Jones' remarkable skills .
+He blazed down the middle of the field, shook off LaDarius Gunter's attempt to grab him on a cut toward the sideline, hauled in the pass from Ryan, broke Gunter's diving attempt at tackle, and defiantly knocked away Damarious Randall's with a brutal stiff-arm.

-Not bad, considering he took it easy much of the week because of his sore left foot.

 ''I didn't practice that much throughout the week,'' Jones said, ''but today I came out and gave it all I had.''

-In the final game at the Georgia Dome, Ryan sparked more delirious chants of ''MVP!
+Ryan sparked more delirious chants of ''MVP!
 MVP!
 MVP!'' as he carved up an injury-plagued Packers secondary that had no way of stopping a team that averaged nearly 34 points a game during the regular season and romped to a 36-20 victory against Seattle's Legion of Boom last week.

-''We played great,'' he said. ''We did exactly what we've been doing all year and it feels really good.''

 The Packers, riding an eight-game winning streak and coming off a thrilling upset of the top-seeded Dallas Cowboys , got a taste of what they'd be in for on Atlanta's very first possession.
 Driving 80 yards in 13 plays, the Falcons converted three third downs, the last when Ryan scrambled away from pressure and flipped a shovel pass to Mohamed Sanu for a 2-yard score.

-Aaron Rodgers and the Packers came right back, moving quickly down the field in what was expected to be a back-and-forth shootout.
-Top receiver Jordy Nelson hauled in a 27-yard pass after missing the victory at Dallas with a rib injury.

-But, on third-and-4 at the Atlanta 23, the Falcons hurried Rodgers into an incompletion.
-Mason Crosby, who hit two field goals longer that 50 yards in the closing minutes against the Cowboys, pushed a 41-yard attempt right of the upright to snap a playoff-record streak of 23 straight field goals.
+Aaron Rodgers pushed the Packers quickly into Atlanta territory with a 27-yard pass to Jordy Nelson, who missed the previous game with a rib injury.
+But Mason Crosby, who hit two field goals longer that 50 yards in the closing minutes against the Cowboys, pushed a 41-yard attempt right of the upright to snap a playoff-record streak of 23 straight field goals.

 The Falcons drove the other way, settling for Matt Bryant's 28-yard field goal and a 10-0 lead.
 Then, with Green Bay poised to make a game of it, Atlanta's much-maligned defense - one of the lowest ranked in the NFL - came through a momentum-swinging play.
 Fullback Aaron Ripkowski was breaking tackles and rumbling toward the end zone when Jalen Collins stripped the ball from behind and fell on it just across the goal line for a touchback.

+''Their offense is hot right now,'' Rodgers said. ''Playing a team like that, you've got to start faster.
+We had no points in the first half.
+You're not going to win many games like that.''

-On the ensuing possession, Ryan hooked up with Jones three times for 56 yards.
-Ryan finished it off with some surprisingly nimble running skills, faking out one defender with a pump fake before diving into the end zone for a 14-yard touchdown.
-It was Matty Ice's first rushing touchdown since Week 1 of the 2012 season and sparked an uncharacteristic outburst from the normally even-tempered quarterback.
+After the fumble, Ryan hooked up with Jones three times for 56 yards and finished it off from the 14 with some surprisingly nimble running skills, faking out one defender with a pump fake before sprawling into the end zone.

-Ryan gave the ball a thunderous spike and let out a scream that made it clear he wanted this game more than anything in his career.
-The guy who had a 1-4 record in the playoffs over his first eight seasons has finally earned his spot on the biggest stage of them all.
+''I just saw a lane open up,'' said Ryan, who had a 1-4 record in the playoffs over his first eight seasons. ''That's the longest run I've had in a while.
+It came at a good time.''

-''We'll be ready to go for sure,'' Ryan said. ''I'm just proud of the way that we competed and just really excited for two weeks from now.''

 DON'T FORGET THE DEFENSE